 But let’s explore the profound connection between thoughts and emotions.
 As mentioned before, all day we are immersed in our thought processes, dwelling in the past or fantasizing in the future.
 We rarely are present in the moment as we have an adverse relationship to the now.
 We devalue the present moment and always overvalue the future.
 As soon as I get that job, then I’ll be happy; As soon as I buy a new car, then I’ll feel fulfilled.
 As soon as I get a boyfriend, then my problems will go away.
 Our mind vacillates from the past to the future: we rehash old arguments, relive negative experiences and then proceed to ponder future actions.
 All this mind activity creates stress and tension; we feel agitated and annoyed.
 It’s a cocktail of grievances, fear, anger, rage worry and anxiety all mixed up in your mind at varying degrees.
 But the problem is our body cannot differentiate what is actually real and what is simply whirling in your mind that may never manifest as reality.
 Incredibly, the body thinks that your thoughts are real, that all these things you are agonizing over, imagining and worrying about is true, and reacts accordingly.
 So your body feels these emotions (fear, anger, anxiety) and it manifests in your body.
 If you feel you may lose your job, you may get a stomach ache from the worry; as you fantasize how you’re going to tell your sister off next time you call her, your shoulders tense up from the anger; as you think about the important interview tomorrow, you may get a migraine from the stress.
 These body reactions, in turn, recycle back up to your mind, powering more energy into your thought processes and fuels the emotion even more as you are now even more tense, fearful and anxious..
 It becomes a vicious cycle, with the thought feeding the emotion and then the emotion further fueling the thought.
 Before you know it, you are all wound up in the mind and feel pain in your body.

 You can see how challenging it is to toggle and navigate between our sensory perceptions, thoughts and emotions.
-But as I alluded to at the beginning, we have one additional dimension, your pure consciousness.
+But as I alluded to at the beginning, we have one additional dimension, and that is your pure consciousness.
 This is the Awareness, your seated Self that observes all this mind activity without judgment, labeling, opinions or bias.
-It is your very essence, your Being.
+It is your very essence, your Being, it is witness consciousness.
 It is your internal camera, without any filters, viewing life as it unfolds before you as is.
 It is Presence, the spiritual dimension.
 It is what enables your sensory perceptions, thoughts and emotions.
 Sadly, with the vast majority of us, it is completely hidden and taken over.
 But with Awareness, you can create some space and separation and observe all this insane mind activity.
-You can shift your relationship to your thoughts by not being immersed in your thoughts, and therefore not adversely affect your emotions with destructive patterns.
+You simply relax back to where you notice from.
+By doing so, you can shift your relationship to your thoughts by not being immersed in your thoughts, and therefore not adversely affect your emotions with destructive patterns.
 You can use all your sensory perceptions without being triggered, by simply staying conscious and not being pulled into the thought or emotion.
-You can see the steady stream of thoughts, but choose to remove yourself from them and observe it all from the river bank.
-This is the beginning of your Awakening and the end of suffering.
+You can see the steady stream of thoughts, but choose to remove yourself from them and observe it all from the riverbank.
+This is the beginning of the arc of your journey into Awakening and the end of suffering.